flexmonster/svelte-flexmonster/README.md

 ## Sample project

 If you look for some reference examples, our team prepared a ready-to-use [Svelte pivot grid sample project](https://github.com/flexmonster/pivot-svelte) with live demos of the most popular use cases.
-Visit the [Usage examples](https://www.flexmonster.com/doc/usage-examples-svelte?r=wrap_svelte) page to see how the cases were implemented in the Svelte project.
+Visit the [Usage examples](https://www.flexmonster.com/doc/usage-examples-svelte?r=wrap_svelte) page to see how the cases were implemented in a Svelte project.

 In our documentation, you can also find a [guide for the sample Svelte application](https://www.flexmonster.com/doc/sample-svelte-project?r=wrap_svelte).
-There, you can learn how to run it and what's inside.
+There you can learn how to run it and what's inside.

 ## Support and feedback